radical-cybertools/pilot-streaming/README.md

 # Overview:

- Pilot-Streaming is a tool to manage Streaming environment consisting of Kafka, Spark Streaming, Flink and Dask on HPC systems.
+ Pilot-Streaming is a tool to manage Streaming environments, e.g., Kafka, Spark Streaming, Flink and Dask on HPC systems.
+Further, it is able to deploy auxiliary components for HPC/Cloud-based streaming to edge resources (via SSH access).
- It is based on the [SAGA-Hadoop](http://github.com/drelu/saga-hadoop) tool and extends it for streaming.

-Currently supported SAGA adaptors:

-- Fork
-- Torque

 Requirements:

 	* PBS/Torque cluster